Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 Buy on Amazon →BSN Syntha-6 Protein Powder

-Lead Level: 46% over limit (low)
+Lead Level: 46% of daily limit (low)

 Max Servings: 2 per day